github/codeql/docs/language/learn-ql/javascript/dataflow.rst

 As our running example, we will develop a query that identifies command-line arguments that are passed as a file path to the standard Node.js ``readFile`` function.
 While this is not a problematic pattern as such, it is typical of the kind of reasoning that is frequently used in security queries.

-For a more general introduction to modeling data flow, see :doc:`About data flow analysis <../intro-to-data-flow>`.
+For a more general introduction to modeling data flow, see ":doc:`About data flow analysis <../intro-to-data-flow>`."

 Data flow nodes
 ---------------